bokshi-gh/http-codec/README.md

 ## Notes

-- Assumes **well-formed HTTP/1.1 messages**; malformed requests may produce undefined behavior.
+- Assumes well-formed HTTP/1.1 messages; malformed requests may produce undefined behavior.
-- Error handling and validation are minimal by design—intended for learning or controlled backend environments.
+- Minimal error handling is included for empty request/response lines, missing version, or status code, and HTTP format validation.
+- The library does not populate dynamic route parameters; this is the job of your routing layer.

 ---